Financial Aid to Meet College Expenses

 INTERNATIONAL STUDENTS & OTHER NON-U.S. CITIZENS

-Non-U.S. citizens who have a social security number are advised to complete the Free Application for Federal Student Aid (FAFSA), even if their immigration status currently makes them ineligible for federal financial aid, because many state agencies and colleges (including Georgetown) use the FAFSA to award their own institutionally-funded financial assistance.
+Non-U.S. citizens with a social security number are advised to complete the Free Application for Federal Student Aid (FAFSA), even if their immigration status currently makes them ineligible for federal financial aid, because many state agencies and colleges (including Georgetown) use the FAFSA to offer their own financial assistance.

 Policies on Financial Aid Eligibility